marick/nh/prototypes/p003_test_first/JARGON.md

+#### Action

+An *action* is a data structure sent from a cluster into *affordance land*.
+It contains a name and some data.

 #### Action Edge

+An Action Edge is a cluster that sends an *action* into Affordance Land.

 #### Affordance

 As a descriptive term, used in the psychology sense: what the environment offers the individual.
-Affordances are received from *Affordance Land* by *perception edges*. *Action edges* change Affordance Land to present new affordances to either some later perceptiuon edge or to the user.
+Affordances are received from *Affordance Land* by *perception edges*. *Action edges* change Affordance Land to present new affordances to either some later perception edge or to the user.

+`Affordance` is also a structure that contains the name of the destination *perception edge* and the *pulse* to be sent to it.

 #### Affordance Land